 Managers: | none |

-Titles Held: | none yet |
+Titles Held: | WCWF World Tag Team Titles (2) |

-Real World Analogy: | The Roadwarriors (minus the facepaint, spiked shoulder pads, and mohawks) |
+Real World Analogy: | The Roadwarriors (minus the spiked shoulder pads and mohawks) |

-Profile: | A young power team that looks to have a long future in WCWF. |
+Profile: | A young power team that looked to have a long future in WCWF, but this was cut short due to Huguenaut's departure from the company. |

 Hailing From: | New York City | Ht: | 6'3" | Wt: | 260 lbs |